Table of Contents

 To extend the life of your cooked beans:

-• Label and Date: Mark the storage date to track how long they’ve been in the fridge.
+- Label and Date: Mark the storage date to track their stay in the fridge.

 Storage Containers